 Advertising and Streaming: Amazon’s Focus on the Positive

 In mid-October, Amazon released it’s much anticipated quarter three earnings.
 The response was quick and firm with observations.
-Profit margins dropped by nearly 30%, threatening Jeff Bezos’ title of richest person in the world.
+Profit margins dropped by nearly 30%, threatening Jeff Bezos’ title of the richest person in the world.
 Most of this can be attributed to Amazon’s investment in one-day shipping.
 However, there are two areas of focus that allow Amazon to remain confident in its future.
 Continue reading for Marketplace Strategy’s perspective on Amazon’s third-quarter earnings.
 We explain how advertising and streaming could shape Amazon’s future.

 Third-Quarter Earnings in a Nutshell